File Type

 1. Ensure match: Current type matches desired (present/absent/directory)

-2. Content match: SHA256 checksum of contents matches (for ensure: present)
+2. Content match: SHA256 checksum of contents matches (for ensure: present, skipped in attribute-only mode)

 5. Mode match: Current permissions match desired